apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperInternals.md

 proposal.
 Once the NEW_LEADER proposal has been committed, the leader will activate and start receiving and issuing proposals.

-It all sounds complicated but here are the basic rules of operation during leader
+It all sounds complicated, but here are the basic rules of operation during leader
 activation:

 * A follower will ACK the NEW_LEADER proposal after it has synced with the leader.